ThBraum/people-management-system-1.0/README.md

- ##### note1: If you want to initialize the code via terminal - or even make it easier to run - you can create a Fat JAR.
+ ##### note1: If you want to initialize the code via terminal - or even make it easier to run - you can also create a Fat JAR.
 After that all you need to do is go into the ` target ` folder using some terminal and type ` java -jar personapi-0.0.1-SNAPSHOT.jar `.
 This command will initialize ` http://localhost:8080/people `.
 To enter ur data you can use some tool like [Postman](https://web.postman.co).

  ##### note2: This is version 1.0 - my first try in another words -, a version 2.0 with improvements may be coming soon.
 I'm studying for this :smile: